 LIMITING FACTORS OF A BUDGET:

-They are factors which determines how far the collection of an enterprise activities may travel and be achieved.
-These factors can thus determine the success or otherwise of an enterprise activities.
+They determine how far the collection of enterprise activities may travel and be achieved.
+These factors can thus determine the success or otherwise of an enterprise’s activities.

 These limiting factors could either be internal or external.
 The most prominent among them are: